powerserg19/phillies_salary_qualifer_app/README.md

 6. Ploty also offers zoom, pan, auto scale, among other controls at the top right hand corner of the browser

 NOTE: At this same repo location at root dir I posted and example run called:  example_qualifying_offer.html.
-NOTE: It does load the new data set with each run